Business Intelligence

 Purchasing stays in control

 No dependency on IT or data engineering teams.
-Purchasing creates reports, assigns tiers, and onboards suppliers directly, with no tickets and no handoffs.
+Purchasing creates reports, sets per-report access, and onboards suppliers directly, with no tickets and no handoffs.

 When to use what